1st August, 2023

 Temporary elevation involves raising privileges on a by-request basis.
 Users are granted privileged access under two conditions: when they genuinely need it and only for a limited duration.
 Once the specified period expires, the privileged access is automatically revoked, ensuring access is only available when necessary and reducing any lingering security risks.

-understanding these various types of JIT Access provides you with the tools and insights to make informed decisions about your access management strategies.
+Understanding these various types of JIT Access provides you with the tools and insights to make informed decisions about your access management strategies.

 Let's dive into the benefits of JIT Access and understand how it empowers organizations to fortify their cybersecurity posture while ensuring agile and streamlined access controls.

-Just-in-Time (JIT) Access significantly enhances security by providing temporary access only when required.
+Just-in-Time (JIT) Access significantly enhances security posture by providing temporary access only when required.
 This ensures that privileged access is granted precisely when needed and reduces the window of opportunity for potential security breaches.

 Just-in-Time Privileged Access Management (JIT PAM) empowers your IT admins to grant contractors and application vendors time-bound access to systems.
 By utilizing JIT PAM, organizations can create one-time accounts or provide third parties with temporary privilege elevation.
 This enables them to perform specific tasks like testing, troubleshooting, and maintenance within a controlled and limited timeframe.